 We are prohibited from selling shares of our Common Stock at a price below current net asset value, exclusive of any distributing commission or discount.
-The Pricing Committee is responsible for assisting the board of directors in ensuring that the shares sold in our continuous offering that are effected at weekly closings do not contravene this restriction.
+The Pricing Committee is responsible for assisting the board of directors in ensuring that the shares sold in our continuous offering that are effected at semi-monthly closings do not contravene this restriction.
 The Pricing Committee considers various factors, including, but not limited to, the valuations of our investment portfolio provided by our Advisers in determining whether the standard has been met.
-Ms. Schugart and Mr. Hartman currently serve as the members of our Pricing Committee.
+Messrs.
+Hazen and Sims currently serve as the members of our Pricing Committee.